istnanosatlab/istSATviewer/README.md

 pactl list sources short
 ```

 After you have identified the correct source, you can change the default source.
-For this you will need to open scripts/tnc_wrapper.py and change the source name (the default name is DireWolfSink.monitor) there are some comments in the script to help guide you
+For this you will need to open scripts/tnc_wrapper.py and change the source name (the default name is DireWolfSink.monitor) there are some comments in the script to help guide you.

-With the selected flags, every 5 seconds Direwolf will print to terminal some informaiton about the audio received (audio level and sample rate).
-This can be useful to check that Direwolf is actually receiveing the audio.
-However by default this it piped do /dev/null, so if you are having problems and want to check that everything is okay, you can remove the redirection to /dev/null in the launch.sh script.
+With the selected flags, every 5 seconds Direwolf will print to the terminal some information about the audio received (audio level and sample rate).
+This can be useful to check that Direwolf is receiving the audio.
+However, by default this is piped to /dev/null, so if you are having problems and want to check that everything is okay, you can remove the redirection to /dev/null in the launch.sh script.
 You might also want to comment out the launch of the decoder and viewing page to make sure nothing is cluttering the terminal.

 ## Operational parameters